t04glovern/intel-101-hackathon/README.md

 There are two ways that our FFT model can be improved

 * remove the noise floor (see the single sided amplitude spectrum)
-* Consider that the higher the frequency the event, the more intense it is, and apply a multiplier based on that.
+* Consider that the higher the frequency the event, the worse it is, and apply a multiplier based on that.